Measurement of the Triple Higgs Coupling at a HE-LHC: Validation with ATLAS Study

 In \tref{atlas_cutflow}, we compare the selection efficiency for the signal process ($hh\rightarrow b\bar{b}\gamma\gamma$) after each successive selection criterion from the ATLAS study is applied.
 There are two small differences, in the isolated lepton veto efficiency, and the efficiency of the $m_{b\bar{b}}$ cut.
 After correspondence with the authors of~\cite{ATL-PHYS-PUB-2017-001}, it appears the discrepancy in the isolated lepton veto arises from muons in $b$-jets being erroneously labelled as isolated in the ATLAS study.
 Including the events which were discarded based on this isolation cut appears to resolve the discrepancy in the signal efficiency, however, it's unclear to what extent the additional isolated leptons suppressed the expected background numbers, making a precise comparison to our results difficult.

 The difference in the $m_{b\bar{b}}$ cut efficiency can be attributed to differences in corrections made to $b$-jet four momenta in our study compared with the ATLAS study.
-The ATLAS work includes corrections such as the {\em muon-in-jet} and {\em PtReco} corrections, which have been shown to increase the resolution of the $h\rightarrow b\bar{b}$ mass peak in previous ATLAS studies~\cite{Aaboud:2017xsd}.
+The ATLAS work includes corrections such as the {\em muon-in-jet} and {\em PtReco} corrections, which increased the resolution of the $h\rightarrow b\bar{b}$ mass peak in previous ATLAS studies~\cite{Aaboud:2017xsd}.
 In contrast, we've approximated these corrections with only an additional energy scaling for $b$-jets, which corrects the $m_{b\bar{b}}$ peak location, but does not increase the resolution.

 There are several differences between our setup and that used in the ATLAS study that should be noted when comparing the results.
 The $ggF(\gamma\gamma)$ and $t\bar{t}$ backgrounds in the ATLAS study were generated using \PowhegBox, interfaced to \PythiaSix.
 In our study, these were instead produced in \MadGraphFull interfaced to \Pythia, with up to two extra partons (including $b$-jets) at the matrix element level.
 Additionally, the ATLAS study required the $t\bar{t}$ and $t\bar{t}\gamma$ samples to have at least one lepton in the final state at truth level, while we made no such requirement in our samples.
 The $t\bar{t}$ and $t\bar{t}\gamma$ samples were normalized using the same method in both studies.
 Finally, while the $b\bar{b}h(\gamma\gamma)$ background is included as part of the inclusive $ggF(\gamma\gamma)$ sample in our analysis, we also simulate it separately using the same methods used for $t\bar{t}h$ and $Zh$ to facilitate comparison with the ATLAS results.